jaysoo/nx-react-book/manuscript/chapter1.md

 I> Note: The `npx` binary comes bundled with NodeJS.
 It allows you to conveniently install then run a Node binary.

 Nx will ask you for a **workspace name**.
-Let's use `myorg` as it is the name of our imaginary organization.
+Let's use `acme` as it is the name of our imaginary organization.
 The workspace name is used by Nx to scope our libraries, just like [npm scoped packages](https://docs.npmjs.com/misc/scope).

 Next, you'll be prompted to select a **preset**--choose the `react` option.

 ![Creating a workspace](images/1-create-workspace.png)

-Lastly, you'll be prompted for the application name and the styling format you want to use.
+Lastly, you'll be prompted for the application name, and the styling format you want to use.
 Let's use `bookstore` as our application name and `styled-components` for styling.

 ![Choosing  a style option](images/1-choose-style.png)

 Once Nx finishes creating the workspace, we will end up with something like this:

 ```
-myorg
+acme/
-├── apps
+├── apps/
-│   ├── bookstore
+│   ├── bookstore/
-│   │   ├── src
+│   │   ├── src/
-│   │   │   ├── app
+│   │   │   ├── app/
-│   │   │   ├── assets
+│   │   │   ├── assets/
-│   │   │   ├── environments
+│   │   │   ├── environments/
 │   │   │   ├── favicon.ico
 │   │   │   ├── index.html
 │   │   │   ├── main.tsx
 │   │   │   └── polyfills.ts
+│   │   ├── .babelrc
+│   │   ├── .browserslistrc
+│   │   ├── .eslintrc
-│   │   ├── browserslist
+│   │   ├── babel-jest.config.json
 │   │   ├── jest.config.js
+│   │   ├── tsconfig.json
 │   │   ├── tsconfig.app.json
-│   │   ├── tsconfig.json
 │   │   └── tsconfig.spec.json
 │   └── bookstore-e2e
-├── libs
-├── tools
+├── libs/
-│   ├── schematics
+├── tools/
-│   └── tsconfig.tools.json
 ├── README.md
+├── babel.config.json
+├── jest.config.js
 ├── nx.json
 ├── package.json
 ├── tools
-├── tsconfig.json
+├── tsconfig.base.json
 └── workspace.json
 ```